 Some of the dangers of drugs include:

-- Many drugs, including “weed” (Marijuana) contain many dangerous, toxic chemicals.
+- Many drugs, including weed (Marijuana) contain many dangerous and toxic chemicals.

 - Trying a drug “just once” may seem harmless, but you really never know exactly what’s in it.

-- Continuous drug use can ruin your looks, cause you to do worse in school, make you depressed, and destroy your relationships with friends and family.
+- Continuous drug use can change your appearance, cause you to do poorly in school, make you depressed, and destroy your relationships with friends and family.